 Betsy Ross House

 With her grave right out front, it’s no wonder that Betsy Ross is said to haunt the halls of her Old City home that is now one of the city’s top attractions.
-Having lost several children and two husbands, she is said to mourn when she visits her former house.
+Having lost several children and three husbands, she is said to mourn when she visits her former house.
 Even the TV show Ghost Hunters came to check it out.

 Elfreth’s Alley is where historic Philly comes alive, capturing a time before large factories when artisans and tradespeople worked out of their residential first floors.
 The oldest residential street in the county, it’s home to 300 years of history.
 But don’t be fooled by the brightly painted doors—there’s some darkness here, too.

 Visitors regularly capture evidence of what some people believe is paranormal activity, in the form of orbs and apparitions.
 There are stories of a hanged Revolutionary War soldier making an occasional appearance, and some visitors even claim they were choked by an unknown entity while walking down the alley.